 Wedding Tip #5: Enjoy Every Minute

 Caoimhe’s next tip is to just enjoy every minute as it goes by quicker than you can imagine.
-As she said the morning of the wedding, everyone was saying how calm the house was for a wedding day.
+The morning of the wedding everyone was saying how calm the house was for a wedding day.
 Herself and her bridesmaids were so relaxed and everything was going so smoothly…. that was until they had to get into their dresses.
 She of course needed help getting into her dress so she waited until last.
 They had half an hour before they had to leave and chaos ensued.
-Her maid of honour had her hands full trying to get the flower girl and page boy ready, who were having issues with the taste of the tooth paste, and one of the bridesmaids spilled prosecco on her dress so they were trying to dry her off before there was a stain.
+Her Maid of Honour had her hands full trying to get the flower girl and page boy ready, who were having issues with the taste of the tooth paste, and one of the bridesmaids spilled prosecco on her dress so they were trying to dry her off before there was a stain.
 Luckily there was no stain on the bridesmaids dress and her dress was as good as new.
 Caoimhe just had to step into her dress anyway, so they still had more than enough time for this chaos.
 But really enjoy reliving all these little moments as the day will never run exactly as you have planned and these moments are the ones that you will remember and laugh about forever.

 Wedding Tip #5: Personalise Your Wedding